Header Image: The 3 Sisters

 Even though Doris found the music rather 'corny' at times, it was nevertheless something at which she excelled.

-The Twin Tones appear on at least two records with the Jan Garber Ochestra.
+The Twin Tones appear on three records with the Jan Garber Ochestra.
 They also broadcast with Jan Garber and his Orchestra on several Band Remotes from the Biltmore Hotel between 1947 and 1948.

-In 1953 Doris moved to Utah, "fully intending to give up the music business".
-Instead, she joined with groups in Salt Lake City called "CustoMusic" and "Notable Ads," which produced radio and TV jingles.
+In 1953 Doris moved to Utah, “fully intending to give up the music business”.
+Instead, she joined with a business in Salt Lake City run by Charles Freed, called "CustoMusic" and "Notable Ads", which mainly produced radio and TV jingles.
+You can hear an unusual recording by CustoMusic of a weather report for Snow in which Doris provided all four voices, using the firm's multi-tracking techniques:

 Doris married Wayne Rounds.
 She graduated as a teacher and became Teacher of English in a junior high school, retiring after 22 years.
-She lives in Utah and has 3 sons, 7 grandchildren and 9 great-grandchildren.
+She lived in Utah and has 3 sons, 7 grandchildren and 16 (more by now!) great-grandchildren.

 Gwen